PatrykSitko/node-system-path-db-es6/README.md

 #### >>> Functionality of; addStructureFunction:

-The addStructureFunction is used to add functions to the structure variable that can be accessed via the SystemPathDB instance ([as mentioned above](#accessing-the-monitored-structure)).
+The addStructureFunction is used to add functions to the structure variable that can be accessed via the SystemPathDB instance ([as mentioned above](#accessing-the-monitored-structure)) and is a function that can be invoked from the instance itself (`databaseName.addStructureFunction("funcName",console.log);`).

 This function has the following 2 parameters: